 Swaps are marked-to-market daily based upon values from third party vendors or quotations from other sources.
 Unrealized appreciation is recorded as an asset and unrealized depreciation is recorded as a liability on the Statement of Assets and Liabilities.
-The change in value of swaps, including accruals of periodic amounts of interest to be paid or received on swaps, is recorded as unrealized appreciation or depreciation in the Statement of Operations.
+The change in value of swaps, including accruals of periodic amounts of interest to be paid or received on swaps, is recorded as unrealized gain/loss from investments and foreign currency in the Statement of Operations.
 Payments received or made at the beginning of the measurement period represent payments made or received upon entering into the swap agreement to compensate for differences between the stated terms of the swap contracts and prevailing market conditions (credit spreads, currency exchange rates, interest rates, and other relevant factors).
-These upfront payments are included in the calculation of realized gain or loss in the Statement of Operations.
+A liquidation payment received or made at the termination of the swap is recorded as realized gain or loss in the Statement of Operations.
 Net periodic payments received by the Trust are included as part of the realized gain or loss in the Statement of Operations.